TomasHubelbauer/markright/readme.md

 which is particularly well served by the fact that the generated content from the MarkRight document is overriden each time MarkRight is run which forces the document to be a single source of truth and thus always up-to-date.
-This prevents tutorial/documentation/specification from driftinf/staling compated to the implementation.
+This prevents tutorial/documentation/specification from drifting/stale-ing compared to the implementation.

 The generated content should still be tracked in source control to ensure it is easily accessibly even without running MarkRight to generate it.
 This is useful